orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 ## Initial

-We assumed that you have an initialized instance of Orand
+We assume that you have an initialized instance of Orand.

 ```ts
 import { orand } from "@orochi-network/sdk";